 The "UPDATE GOALS" icon is another link that, when clicked allows you to change your initial goals values set.

 The "PERFORMANCE" ranks your documents statistics against other Grammarly users with the same goal settings.

 Native Windows App: My Grammarly for Windows

 The Windows App for My Grammarly looks pretty much the same as the web-based versions.
 Since it operates much the same, there really is no need to details the steps involved.

 I could see the Windows Application version being useful for offline editing, etc. It also has the "native" application function and feels instead of a web-based one.

 Grammarly also provides an add-in installation for Microsoft Office.
 This add-in integrates with both Microsoft Word and Microsoft Outlook.

 The Grammarly Word add-in works much the same way as the browser extension and native application versions.
-Included below is a summary of errors found in the Word document in a similar kind of presentation:
+This add-in is an excellent method to improve how to write in English.
+Included below is a summary of errors found in the Word document in a similar kind of presentation::